Bennett-Heung/Titanic/README.md

 # Titanic
-Predicting survival of the Titanic sinking
+Predicting survival of the Titanic sinking.

 ## The Problem
 Many passengers did not survive the unfortunate sinking of the Titanic.
 The data and information of these passengers on at https://www.kaggle.com/c/titanic/overview.
 The following table indicates the variables in the provided data.